- The Helix Mattress At A Glance

 Purple focuses most of its efforts on keeping you cool when you sleep.
 If staying cool is your primary objective, then Purple is the first place you should look.
 They use patented Hyper-Elastic Polymer to keep a firm, steady top of the mattress that stays cool even in the summer.
 The price is about the same, so it’s better for customers who are looking for a cool night’s sleep.

 Some users, especially those who sleep on their side, have complained that the Purple mattress is a tad firm.
 Like most mattresses, Purple markets a one-size-fits-all design that isn’t entirely accurate.
 It prioritizes support, but only actually supports people who sleep a certain way.
 If you’re a side sleeper, you may be more comfortable on one of the other alternatives.

 - Price: Purple and Helix will cost you around the same price, with the latter a tad more.
 The price will likely not be the deciding factor between these two.

 - Materials: Purple uses their patented Hyper-Elastic Polymer, which is much more unique than anything Helix uses.
 This material gives Purple mattresses the ability to remain a lot cooler than most others – Helix included.

-- Feel: The feel of a Helix mattress is going to change based on the customization options, but Purple tends to fall on the firmer side of the isle.
+- Feel: The feel of a Helix mattress is going to change based on the customization options, but Purple tends to fall on the firmer side of the aisle.
 Some side-sleeping users have claimed that the mattress is too firm for them

 - Warranty: Purple has a 100-day trial and 10-year warranty, which is the same as the other alternatives.